jhpyle/mTCP/README.md

 create your own "terminfo" file.
 This package contains the source code for this "terminfo" file ([ansi.src]).

-On every machine to which you might want to connect (directly with Telnet or indirectly with [ssh]), install the `ansi` "terminfo" file and the [show] script.
+On every Linux machine to which you might want to connect (directly with Telnet or indirectly with [ssh]), install the `ansi` "terminfo" file and the [show] script.

 You can do this by cloning the GitHub repository with `git` and running `./install.sh` as root.
 If you don't have `git` installed,